5 brands thriving with Gen Z: what they're doing right

 - Key events that shape Gen Z’s worldview according to Canvas8’s report

-- What Gen Z’s expectations mean for brands
+- What Gen Z expects from brands

 - Gen Z preferences in 2025